 Our brains don’t start out wired for reading.
 We’re not born with the ability to read.
 To learn to read, we have to use parts of the brain that evolved to do other things.

-People with dyslexia have trouble with this.
+have trouble with this.
 Certain reading instruction can lead to big changes, though.
 And technology allows us to see those changes.

 See how learning to read changes the brain.